 - PREPARE THE STRAWBERRIES

-- Lightly pat 1/4 cup of the crust into the bottom of each jar using your fingers or a small spoon
+- Lightly pat ¼ cup of the graham cracker mixture into the bottom of each jar using your fingers or a small spoon

-- Divide the strawberry mixture between each cup and garnish with a little whipped cream, and additional fresh strawberry sliced in half, and some fresh mint if you'd like.
+- Divide the strawberry mixture between each cup Garnish with a tablespoon or more of whipped cream, a fresh strawberry sliced in halfAdd some fresh mint, too if you'd like!